-The TOE provides cryptography in support of other Cisco ISR-4400 security functionality.
-This cryptography has been validated for conformance to the requirements of FIPS 140-2 Level 1.
-See Table 6 for certificate references.
+The TOE provides cryptography in support of other Cisco Aggregation Services Router (ASR) 1000 Series security functionality.
+This cryptography has been validated for conformance to the requirements of FIPS 140-2 Level 2 [Reference: CMVP Cert#2090] (see Table 6 for certificate references).
+The TOE utilizes the Intel Xeon hardware for this.